ciromattia/kcc/README.md

 * Fixed problem with marigns when using HQ mode

 ####4.1:
-* Greatly increased speed of MOBI creation.
-A big thank you to Kevin Hendricks for code contributions!
+* Thanks to code contributed by Kevin Hendricks speed of MOBI creation was greatly increased
 * Improved performance on Windows
 * Improved MOBI splitting and changed maximal size of output file
 * Fixed _No optimization_ mode